Renfrew: Transport

+Road Network

 The M8 motorway intersects Renfrew and two junctions at Arkleston and Braehead provide access to the town, with the neighbouring town of Paisley largely lying on the opposite side.
 The former Renfrew Airport was located to the south of the town (only a couple of miles from the present Glasgow Airport).
 The site of the terminal building is now occupied by a Tesco supermarket.

-The Renfrew Ferry connects to Yoker on the north bank of the Clyde, with the crossing taking a few minutes to make.
+In the early 21st century, as part of the wider 'Clyde Waterfront and Renfrew Riverside Project' involving regeneration and new residential developments, a new moveable bridge known as The Renfrew Bridge was proposed to connect Renfrew/Braehead to Yoker/Clydebank for vehicular traffic, using 'City Deal' funding.
+The bridge project stalled at the planning stage in late 2018, but construction was underway by early 2024, with the bridge opening on 9 May 2025.

+Buses

+Renfrew is served by McGills buses and First Bus with services operating to Braehead Shopping Centre, Glasgow city centre as well as various routes that pass through Renfrew connecting to Erskine, Paisley, Glasgow Airport, and Govan.

+Rail

 Renfrew was also once served by a series of stations on a branch of the Glasgow and Paisley Joint Railway.
 However it was closed to passengers in 1967.

-Renfrew is served by the McGills bus company which operates regular services to the Braehead Shopping Centre, and has various routes that pass through Renfrew connecting Erskine, Glasgow city centre, Paisley, and Govan.

-In the early 21st century, as part of the wider 'Clyde Waterfront and Renfrew Riverside Project' involving regeneration and new residential developments, a new moveable bridge was proposed to connect Renfrew/Braehead to Yoker/Clydebank for vehicular traffic, using 'City Deal' funding.
-However, the bridge project stalled at the planning stage in late 2018.
+The nearest present-day station is Hillington West.

+There are also Plans to connect Renfrew to Glasgow with a heavy metro line as part of the proposed Clyde Metro Project.

+The Renfrew ferry

+The Renfrew ferry, was a ferry service linking Renfrew and Yoker together with the crossing only taking a few minutes.
+The service was replaced by the Renfrew Bridge shortly after opening.

+The service initially continued operating after the bridge opened on 9 May 2025.
+However later on 31 May 2025 the ferry permanently ceased operations citing the bridge opening resulting in reduced passenger numbers to the point where the service was unsuitable to operate.

+Football

+Renfrew Football Club plays at New Western Park in the West of Scotland Football League First Division.